dtolnay/semver-trick/README.md

 With some care and creativity, the technique above can be generalized to lots of different breaking change situations.
-The `semver-trick` example crate included in this repo demonstrates some types of changes that can be accomodated.
+The `semver-trick` example crate included in this repo demonstrates some types of changes that can be accommodated.

 - [`semver_trick::Unchanged`] is interchangeable across 0.2 and 0.3.
 - [`semver_trick::Removed`] exists in 0.2 but not 0.3.